 In some implementations a start-up circuit is needed to help the loop acquire lock.
-In practice, the initial power up was all that is needed for the loop to pull in and lock.
+In practice we found that the initial power up was all that was needed to get the loop enough of a kick to get the loop to pull in and lock.

-8.2.4.4 10GHz Clock Generation
+8.2.2.1.4 12 GHz Clock Generation